JohnYoungSuh/TA-suhlabs-eMASS/demo/README.md

 This will:
 1. Start Mock eMASS API server
-2. Start Splunk with TA-securepro-eMASS installed
+2. Start Splunk with TA-suhlabs-eMASS installed
 3. Wait for services to be ready
 4. Run automated browser script to create video
 5. Save video to `demo_output/emass_demo.webm`